newren/git-filter-repo/README.md

 None of the existing repository filtering tools do what I want.
 They're all good in their own way, but come up short for my needs.
-No tool provided any of the first seven traits below I wanted, and all failed to provide at least one of the last three traits as well:
+No tool provided any of the first seven traits below I wanted, and all failed to provide at least one of the last four traits as well:

   1. [Starting report] Provide user an analysis of their repo to help them get started on what to prune or rename, instead of expecting